 These waterproof shoes for walking on ice can endure the intense pressure experienced when moving through snow or water.
 The toe cap would provide excellent protection for your toes and prevent injuries.
 Additionally, the leather upper offers support and comfort when walking.

 In addition, the rubber outsole, which was designed utilizing cutting-edge production technology, offers a high level of traction for effortless walking on most surfaces.
-The shock-absorbing EVA foam midsole effectively guards your feet from accidents.
+The shock-absorbing EVA foam midsole effectively guards your feet against accidents.

 You can engage in numerous forms of sports activities in cold and icy conditions, such as trail running, skiing, or hiking, while wearing these Salomon Quest GORE-TEX shoes.
 You’ll be satisfied, undoubtedly.